-- Read through this week's booklet. - Complete the self-focusing exercise below. - Practice attention training exercises and keep a record using the tables below to help you. - Continue to complete your monitor diary or 5 areas formulation and practice soothe techniques.
+- Read through this week's booklet. - Complete the self-focusing exercise on page 57 & 58 - Practice attention training exercises and keep a record using the tables below to help you - Continue to complete your monitor diary /5 areas formulation and practice soothe techniques.